S-razmi/Real_NVP/README.md

 By omitting these specific elements, our implementation focuses on the core architecture of Real-NVP, showcasing its ability to transform a simple distribution into a complex one through multiple coupling layers while maintaining invertibility.

-Adjusting the depth and configuration of the coupling layers allows for flexibility in modeling various data distributions.
+Adjusting the depth and configuration of the coupling layers allows for flexibility in modelling various data distributions.

 ## Implementation Details

 ### Framework and Dataset:

-The Real-NVP model has been implemented using PyTorch, a popular deep learning framework.
+The Real-NVP model has been implemented using PyTorch, a popular deep-learning framework.
 The implementation is trained and evaluated on the MNIST dataset, a standard benchmark dataset for image classification.

 ### Model Architecture: